LooDaHu/R-benchmark/README.md

-# Hello world JavaScript action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
-To learn how this action was built, see "[Creating a JavaScript action](https://help.github.com/en/articles/creating-a-javascript-action)" in the GitHub Help documentation.
+# R benchmark

+This action helps you timing the run-time of your R code, and save the timing result in your repository.

+## Prerequisite

+`Testthat` for R is required to use this action, you should have testing scripts in your `root_dir/tests/testthat` folder.
+And this action runs all test scripts in that folder.

+Note: If you are new to R testing and testthat, please check [Unit Testing for R testthat.](https://testthat.r-lib.org/)

-## Inputs
+## How to use

 ### `who-to-greet`